 Rights of third parties

-We may, at our sole discretion, arrange for certain features or actions on the eToro platform to be performed by or through third parties, and may make you aware of, or offer you access to, services provided by third parties ("Third Party Services").
+We may, at our sole discretion, arrange for certain features or actions on the etoro platform to be performed by or through third parties, and may make you aware of, or offer you access to, services provided by third parties ("Third Party Services").
 Our inclusion of any Third Party Services does not constitute a sponsorship, endorsement, approval, verification or recommendation by us.

 You choose to use any Third Party Services at your own risk and under terms agreed between you and the relevant third party.
 Any exchange of data between you and a third party provider is solely between you and that third party.
 We accept no responsibility or liability for their delivery, quality, safety, legality, accuracy, completeness, reliability, fees or any other aspect.
-We make no warranties of any kind, whether express or implied, in respect of any Third Party Services or your ability to access them via the eToro platform.
+We make no warranties of any kind, whether express or implied, in respect of any Third Party Services or your ability to access them via the etoro platform.

 To use features of our Services that interoperate with third party applications ("Third Party Applications"), you may be required to procure such applications from the relevant provider and grant us access to your accounts on those applications.
 By enabling a Third Party Application for use with our Services, you grant us permission to allow the relevant provider to access your Account Information as required for its operation.
 We are not responsible for any disclosure, modification or deletion of content or personal data resulting from access by a Third Party Application.

-We and our affiliates reserve the right to terminate your access to any Third Party Services, Third Party Applications and/or third party providers via the eToro platform at any time, without notice, for any reason.
+We and our affiliates reserve the right to terminate your access to any Third Party Services, Third Party Applications and/or third party providers via the etoro platform at any time, without notice, for any reason.
 If the provider of a Third Party Application ceases to make it available for use with our Services on reasonable terms, we may cease providing the corresponding features without entitling you to any refund, credit or other compensation.

-Certain features of the eToro platform may include Third Party Services or Third Party Applications that use artificial intelligence, including generative artificial intelligence technologies such as chat features based on large language models ("AI Tools").
+Certain features of the etoro platform may include Third Party Services or Third Party Applications that use artificial intelligence, including generative artificial intelligence technologies such as chat features based on large language models ("AI Tools").
 We make no representation or warranty of any kind regarding any AI Tools, including as to their availability, functionality, accuracy or security.
 We have no control over the operation of such tools and bear no responsibility to you in connection with your use of them.
 Your use of any AI Tools is solely at your own risk.

 Any content produced by AI Tools may be generated by software without human involvement or review and may be inaccurate, incomplete or misleading.
 Such content is for information purposes only and does not constitute investment advice or a recommendation of any kind by us.
 The use of AI Tools is not a substitute for the advice of a qualified professional, and reliance upon such tools without independent investigation could cause investment losses, including a total loss of your invested capital.